-- Apply to SNU's Alternative Teacher Certification Plan (listed under Graduate Programs on Application) - Request an official copy of transcripts (from the College or University where you earned your degree).
-Email an official copy to bslothower121@snu.edu or send by mail to: ATTN: Becky Slothower, SNU School of Education, 6729 NW 39th Expressway, Bethany, OK 73008 - Choose course selections on the Alternative Certification Checklist, along with a copy of the acceptance letter from Oklahoma State Department of Education's Alternative Placement Program for Teacher Certification to Becky Slothower at bslothower121@snu.edu. - Individuals who possess a bachelor's degree from Southern Nazarene University in a subject area NOT identified as a teacher certification area by the Oklahoma State Department of Education should first contact the OSDE (see contact information above) to begin the process. - Any individual requiring a letter of verification based on transcript review should contact the SNU Director of Educator Preparation at (405) 717-6267.
+- Send a copy of the acceptance letter from The Oklahoma State Department of Education's Alternative Placement Program for Teacher Certification to the Alternative Certification Advisor, Julie Rickner. jrickner@snu.edu. - Individuals who possess a bachelor's degree from Southern Nazarene University in a subject area NOT identified as a teacher certification area by the Oklahoma State Department of Education should first contact the OSDE (see contact information above) to begin the process.
+If the OSDE requires a transcript review and letter of verification from the institution, individuals should contact the SNU Director of Educator Preparation at 405-717-6267.
 The Director of Educator Preparation will review official transcripts/degree statements provided by the individual and after transcript assessment, will issue a letter of verification to the OSDE.
 Letters of transcript review/verification will be placed on file with the Alt Cert Plan Advisor.
-The Director of Educator Preparation will also provide these individuals with advisement regarding any specific coursework requirements stipulated by the OSDE.